 His wife and parents did not learn of his death until three months later in mid-June 1943 when the Japanese government sent the information to the War Department through the International Red Cross.

-At that time, they received a telegram from the War Department:
+At that time, his wife received a telegram from the War Department dated June 22 at 10:54 AM:

 “ULIO THE ADJUTANT”